Yousif-Abuzeid/Grokking-Algorithms/Chapter 1/readme.md

 - O(n), also known as linear time.
 Example: Simple search.
 - O(n * log n).
 Example: A fast sorting algorithm, like quicksort (coming up in chapter 4).
 - O(n^2).
 Example: A slow sorting algorithm, like selection sort (coming up in chapter 2).
 - O(n!).
-Example: A really slow algorithm, like the traveling salesperson (coming up in chapter 8).
+Example: A really slow algorithm, like the traveling salesperson (coming up next!).

 ### `Suppose you're drawing a grid of (n) boxes, and you can choose from 5 different algorithms to do so, You Can Do 10 Operations Per Second.`